 To facilitate faster switching between linear and HDR modes, the AR0331 includes a Combi Mode feature.
 When enabled, Combi Mode loads a single (HDR) sequencer.
 When switching from HDR to linear modes, the sequencer remains the same, but only the T1 image is output.
-While not optimized for linear mode operation, it allows faster mode applied after the data pedestal has been added to the data.
-See "Pedestals".
+While not optimized for linear mode operation, it allows faster mode switching as a new sequencer load is not needed.
+Combi Mode is enabled by setting bit R0x30BA[8].
+See the AR0331 Developer Guide for more information on Combi Mode.